jtechprojects/cybersecurity-homelab/README.md

 The virtual machines hosted by Proxmox communicate through the Proxmox server's network connection and also use pfSense as their default gateway.

-This setup gives me a dedicated environment where I can route and filter traffic, configure firewall rules, monitor network activity, perform security testing, and observe communication between physical and virtual systems.
+This setup gives me a dedicated environment where I can configure firewall policies, manage DHCP addressing, monitor routed network traffic, perform security testing, and analyze communication between physical and virtual systems.

+> **Future Improvement:** The current lab uses an unmanaged Ethernet switch and a flat network.
+A future upgrade to a VLAN-capable managed switch would allow the environment to be segmented into separate management, server, client, security testing, and vulnerable-target networks, with pfSense enforcing policies between them.

 ## Virtual Machines